 Once an asynchronous operation has begun, the XAM application can query whether the operation has completed (XAsync.isComplete) or can halt the operation (XAsync.halt).
 Both methods are blocking calls.
 XAsync.halt is a blocking method that will not return until the asynchronous operation has been successfully halted or completed.
+If the asynchronous operation has been successfully halted or completed when XAsync.haltis invoked, the method shall return immediately.

 Thus, once XAsync.halt completes, the XAM object instance that was being asynchronously operated on (i.e., XSystem.openXSet; XSet.commit or <XAMHandle>.openXStream; and XStream.read, XStream.write, or XStream.close) has moved to its final end state.
 If the operation completed successfully, the output arguments can be retrieved.
 If not, only the output XAM status can be retrieved.